UAAP Season 85

-UAAP Season 85 is the 2022–23 athletic year of the University Athletic Association of the Philippines (UAAP).
-Season 85 theme is "Rise As One", and the season host is the Adamson University.
+UAAP Season 85 was the 2022–23 athletic year of the University Athletic Association of the Philippines (UAAP).
+Season 85 theme is "Rise as One", and the season host was the Adamson University.
 With just seven events in Season 84, the collegiate league will be bringing back the full athletic calendar of events for Season 85.

 The year 2022 will thus hold two UAAP seasons.
 UAAP Season 84 was held starting March 26, 2022, and Season 85 started on October 1, 2022.
 Opening ceremony was a pre-recorded one that commenced at 1:00 pm (PHT) on UAAP Varsity Channel.

 Sports calendar

 This is the calendar of sports events of UAAP Season 85.
 The list includes the tournament host schools and the venues.